Schwinger effect: Mathematical description

-where $m$ is the mass of an electron, $e$ is the elementary charge, and $E$ is the electric field strength.
+where $m$ is the mass of an electron, $e$ is the elementary charge, $E$ is the electric field strength, and $\hbar$ is the reduced Planck constant.
 This formula cannot be expanded in a Taylor series in $e^2$, showing the nonperturbative nature of this effect.
 In terms of Feynman diagrams, one can derive the rate of Schwinger pair production by summing the infinite set of diagrams shown below, containing one electron loop and any number of external photon legs, each with zero energy.

 The infinite set of Feynman diagrams relevant for Schwinger pair production.